gnolang/blog/posts/2025-04-09_tmyg-15/README.md

 ### Introduction to gno.land @ Belgrade

-If you're in the Belgradee area, join us for an [in-person workshop](https://lu.ma/gyesps56) on April 10, where we’ll explore Gno, and give you a solid understanding of gno.land and how it differs from other smart contract platforms.
+If you're in the Belgrade area, join us for an [in-person workshop](https://lu.ma/gyesps56) on April 10, where we’ll explore Gno, and give you a solid understanding of gno.land and how it differs from other smart contract platforms.